taehyunnkim/vulnalert/README.md

 ### Backend
 To run the backend server in development mode, run the following command: `npm run backend`

-To run the backend server in debug mode, run the following command: `npm run backend-dev`
+To run the backend server in debug mode, run the following command: `npm run backend-debug`